Introduction

 • the harvesting conditions (moist, overripe spoils faster than dry harvested, unripe fruit);

-• slaughter hygiene (inflammation of the intestine);
+• slaughter (inflammation of the intestine);

 Secondary Contamination